Triickstr/PokeRogue-Team-Planner/README.md

 ## 🧪 Upcoming Features

 - **Held Item Planning** per Pokémon
-- Auto-detection of optimal fusions
-- Strategy suggestions based on type synergy
-- Shareable team links or QR codes
+- TBD

 ---

 ## 🙌 Credits & Thanks

-- Huge thanks to **Sandstormer**, whose Pokémon data files made this project much easier to build and saved countless hours on mapping data.
+- Huge thanks to **Sandstormer**, for letting me use his Pokémon data files and made this project much easier to build and saved countless hours on mapping data.
 - Shoutout to everyone in the **PokéRogue Discord** community — you’re awesome and make the game even more enjoyable!

 ---

 ## 💬 Feedback & Contributions

 This tool is a fan-made side project meant to support the PokéRogue community.
-If you have ideas, feedback, or just want to say hi, feel free to drop by the Discord!
+If you have ideas, feedback, or just want to say hi, feel free to drop by the PokeRogue Community Discord!